 ISAB members are divided into four sub-committees.
 Each sub-committee consists of six members, one of whom is the chair of that sub-committee.
 All members, including new members, are eligible to become the chair of a sub-committee.
+The subcommittees represent some of the major areas of concern for international students, namely – academic performance and integration, administrative and financial concerns, and student life.
 In the past, administrators and students in various IPOG subcommittee meetings and IPOG meetings have deliberated on student concerns, framed solutions and examined best practices to resolve student issues.

 Professional Development (PD)